defold/defold.github.io/terms-and-conditions.md

 ##### 16. COMPLAINTS AND DISPUTE RESOLUTION

-Most concerns can be solved quickly by contacting us at: [info@defold.com](mailto:info@defold.se).
+Most concerns can be solved quickly by contacting us at: [info@defold.se](mailto:info@defold.se).
 In the unlikely event that we cannot solve your concern and you wish to bring legal action against us these Terms shall be governed by and construed in accordance with the laws of Sweden.

 ##### 17. QUESTIONS ABOUT THESE TERMS

-If you have any questions about these Terms you may contact us by email at: [info@defold.com](mailto:info@defold.se).
+If you have any questions about these Terms you may contact us by email at: [info@defold.se](mailto:info@defold.se).

 ##### 18. FEEDBACK